 To begin with, the manufacturing data are aggregated to compare with the macroeconomic data in three dimensions: value added, capital stock and employment.
 To be specific, the data of 2006 and 2011 are able to represent GDP, capital stock and employment quite well, although the value added change from 2006 to 2011 is unable to catch up with an increase in nominal GDP during the same period.
 Also, the 1996 data are obviously unmatched with the other two in terms of coverage as Figure 4 depicts (almost half a million in 2006 versus roughly ten thousand in 1996).
-This is partially due to the different number of plants surveyed across the three (the data include approximately 73,000 and 80,000 observations after cleaned in 2006 and 2011, respectively, while there is left only around 10,000
+This is partially due to

-&lt;sup>4 The Monetary Policy Committee, 2013, "Labor constraints and economic growth", in Monetary Policy Report July 2013.
+4 The Monetary Policy Committee, 2013, "Labor constraints and economic growth", in Monetary Policy Report July 2013.

-&lt;sup>5 The 2012th edition is the Business, Trade and Services Census, with coverage of manufacturing and part of services.
+5 The 2012th edition is the Business, Trade and Services Census, with coverage of manufacturing and part of services.

-&lt;sup>6 The sectors of services covered in these data sets are trade, hotel and restaurant, real estate, and other services, categorized by the 3rd revision of International Standard Industrial Classification (ISIC3).
+6 The sectors of services covered in these data sets are trade, hotel and restaurant, real estate, and other services, categorized by the 3rd revision of International Standard Industrial Classification (ISIC3).

-plants for 1996).
+the different number of plants surveyed across the three (the data include approximately 73,000 and 80,000 observations after cleaned in 2006 and 2011, respectively, while there is left only around 10,000 plants for 1996).
 Also, there is no survey weight assigned in 1996 to show how much each observation represents in the population (the average survey weight of the 2006 and 2011 data is five to six).
-According to this issue, the authors decide to leave the 1996 data from analysis in some parts of the paper as they see fit.
+According to this issue, the authors decide to leave the 1996 data from analysis in some parts of the paper as it is see fit.